IvyZX/flax/docs/guides/use_checkpointing.md

 <!-- #region id="OQkUOkHVW_4e" -->
 ### With the legacy API

-And here's how to save with legacy Flax checkpointing utilities (note that this provides less management features compared with `orbax.checkpoint.CheckpointManagerOptions`):
+And here's how to save with the legacy Flax checkpointing utilities (note that this provides less management features compared with `orbax.checkpoint.CheckpointManagerOptions`):
 <!-- #endregion -->

 ```python id="4cdb35ef" outputId="6d849273-15ce-4480-8864-726d1838ac1f"